Last Updated on

 Blogging is a tested-and-proven way to make money online.
 The trick here is picking your niche and offering a unique and fresh take.
-The more specific your niche is, the more you’ll capture your audience.
+The more specific your niche, the more you’ll capture your audience.

 The first step is building your portfolio for blog writing, and the best and easiest way to do this is by setting up your own blog.
 You can grow your blog parallel to accepting and writing blogs for others.

-Social media is the primary medium to consume content, and brands, most often than not, take advantage of this.
-Brands usually outsource freelancers for this type of social media content creation.
+Social media is the primary medium to consume content, and brands often take advantage of this.
+Many businesses outsource freelancers for social media content creation.

 Copy for social media posts can be brief business descriptions that highlight products or services.
 Brands also need copy when publishing posts celebrating a specific event or honouring a specific demographic.
 The key to successful copywriting is to engage your target audience.

-Akin to blogging is vlogging and video content creation.
-The difference is that scriptwriting for a vlog needs many more details than regular blogging.
+In contrast with blogging, scriptwriting for a vlog considers many elements.
 You need to consider the video content in terms of narration and visual aspects.

 Scriptwriting for podcasts

 Like vlogging, podcasts are a big deal nowadays.
 Think of it as radio scriptwriting, but for modern times.
-Each podcast has its own niche topics, so as a writer, there are a ton of topics you can dabble into.
+Each podcast has its own niche topics, so as a writer, there are many topics you can explore.